10-3-pursuit/10-3-resources/README.md

 1. [Non-JS Syntax Videos](non-js-coding-syntax-videos.md) - videos for `markdown`, `git`, `pull requests`, `command line` etc. that are not JS.
 1. [Tools](tools.md) - developer tools for you to experiment with and leverage
 1. [Podcasts](podcasts.md) - stay up to date in tech with the latest tech podcasts
 1. [Newsletters](newsletters.md) - stay up to date in tech by reading the current
 1. [External Resources](external-resources.md) - curated resources the you posted in the 10.3 Slack Channel
 1. [Miscellaneous Videos](miscellaneous-videos.md) - miscellaneous videos including 'Leveraging Your Learning with ChatGPT' and 'How To Google Like a Pro' newsletters
 1. [Treasures & Trinkets Project Videos](treasures-trinkets-project.md) - videos that introduce you to the Treasures and Trinkets Project as well as show you how to read and test the data
+1. [Dinosaur Museum Project Videos](dinosaur-museum-project.md) - walk through of the data as well as the mya function and any other pertinent videos.